 Muir moved to New York City in 1886 and eventually became a director of the New York Stock Exchange.
 His biography is titled “John Muir of Wall Street: A Story of Thrift” by O.M.
 Fuller, Knickerbocker Press, 1927.
 Eagle Point was sub-divided around 1891 and named “First Street Terraces”.
 In 1893 an illustrator named Frederick Walpole purchased the entire subdivision.
 Walpole was employed by the U.S. National Herbarium (now National Museum of Natural History) and traveled around the Northwest making botanical illustrations.
 He was one of several naturalists that went on the 1899-1900 E.H.
 Harriman expeditions to Alaska that also included John Muir (of Yosemite) and John Burroughs.
 800 of his illustrations are owned by the Smithsonian Institution and on indefinite loan to the Hunt Institute for Botanical Illustration at Carnegie Mellon University.
 More information about Walpole and samples of his beautifully detailed drawings can be seen here:

 In the 1960s the Burkharts sold their remaining 1-acre hilltop property and house to John and Mary Jane Kenward.
-John Kenward was the first [director] of the newly created Portland Development Commission and played a leading role in the city’s urban renewal program in the 1960s.
-He led the redevelopment of the South Auditorium Renewal Area and was instrumental in bringing landscape architect Lawrence Halprin to Portland to design the highly successful parks, walkways, and fountains of that area.
+John Kenward was the first director of the newly created Portland Development Commission and played a leading role in the city’s urban renewal program in the 1960s.
+He led the redevelopment of the South Auditorium Renewal Area and was instrumental in bringing famed landscape architect Lawrence Halprin to Portland to design the highly successful parks, walkways, and fountains of that area.
+Like other urban renewal and freeway projects in Portland in that era, whole neighborhoods of low-income African-American, Jewish, and Italian residents were displaced in the process (contact Prosper Portland - formerly Portland Development Commission - for more details.)
 In 2013, several years after John and Mary Jane had passed away, their heirs sold the property to Portland Parks and Recreation.
 Friends of Terwilliger had been in communication with the Kenwards since 2000 about the future of their property and our desire to see it preserved; we are fortunate that the Kenwards were interested in preserving it and that Portland Parks was in a position to purchase it.
 Thus, a one hundred year old vision to make Eagle Point a part of Terwilliger Parkway was finally realized.
 We are also extremely fortunate that both the Walpole/Burkharts and the Kenwards were good stewards of their unique property and sought to preserve its natural character rather than developing it to its fullest potential.